 Since SecureDrop’s throughput is significantly limited by the use of Tor for all connections, there is no need to use top of the line hardware for any of the servers or the firewall.
-In our experience, relatively recent recycled Dell desktops or servers are adequate for the SecureDrop servers, and recycled Thinkpad laptops work well for the Admin/Journalist workstations.
+In our experience, relatively recent recycled Dell desktops or servers are adequate for the SecureDrop servers, and recycled ThinkPad laptops work well for the Admin Workstation/Journalist Workstation.

 If you choose to use recycled hardware, you should of course consider whether or not it is trustworthy; making that determination is outside the scope of this document.

 This hardware is not required to run a SecureDrop instance, but most of it is still recommended.